 June 7 through July 15 AUHSD Summer School

 Summer school is for students who need to repeat a required course after earning a D or F grade.
-Email your counselor for an application.
+Details about the programs are posted on the district webpage.

 Questions?
 Email our APC Legislative Representative.

 Click here for an appointment request.
 Here is more information.
 Now you can plan to get your 12-15 year old students vaccinated - we hope you do!
 In collaboration with Contra Costa County Health Services, Kaiser Permanente, and the Contra Costa Office of Education, we will be holding free vaccine clinics for the public here at Acalanes on June 1-5, and at Las Lomas on June 8-12.
 Make an appointment here or here.
 We have the potential to protect our school community...Do it Dons!
 Dons Protect!
 It’s not too early to get your student ready for school this fall!
 Read this!
 Stay healthy and be well, Dvora Citron, RN, MS Acalanes School Nurse Google Site firstname.lastname@example.org IG: acalanesschoolnurse